Terms of Business

 2.1.
 These terms shall apply from the time a Client engages one of the Company’s services, as set out in Schedule 1, and shall continue to apply to subsequent ad-hoc engagements, ongoing engagements and/or reoccurring engagements until they are replaced or revised.

 2.2.
-Clients shall accept to be bound by these terms by signing the Company’s proposal document and/or by confirming engagement with the Company verbally and/or in writing.
+The Client shall accept to be bound by these terms by signing the Company’s letter of engagement document and/or by confirming engagement with the Company verbally and/or in writing.

 2.3.
 For the avoidance of doubt, engagement of the Company’s service(s) does not constitute a joint venture and/or any similar joint enterprise between the Client and the Company.